Phase transition and asymptotic behaviour of flocking Cucker-Smale model: Introduction

-This article is organized as follows.
 In Section~\ref{Sec:PhaseTransition}, we classify all stationary solutions, prove Theorem~\ref{Thm:Main1} and deduce that a phase transition occurs at $D=D_*$.
 Section~\ref{Sec:Linearization} is devoted to the linearization.
 The relative entropy and the relative Fisher information provide us with two quadratic forms which are related by the linearized evolution operator.
 The main result here is to prove a spectral gap property for this operator in the appropriate norm, which is inspired by a similar method used in~\cite{MR3196188} to study the sub-critical Keller-Segel model: see Proposition~\ref{Prop:Coercivity}.
-It is crucial to take into account all terms in the linearization, including the term arising from the non-local mean velocity.
+In Section \ref{Sec:F}, we give the properties of the free energy, study all terms in the linearization, including the term arising from the non-local mean velocity.
 The proof of Theorem~\ref{Thm:Main2} follows using a Gr\"onwall type estimate, in Section~\ref{Sec:Isotropic} (isotropic case).
 In Section~\ref{Sec:Polarized}, we also give some results in the polarized case.